dashukin/StyleMe/README.md

 *Note: it takes some time depending on your internet connection to load and apply your styles into webpage.
 For development just use any local server so your files will load immediately.

 #Usage
 This extension could be installed via chrome webstore.
-Just follow <a target="_blank" href="https://chrome.google.com/webstore/detail/style-me/ihhjaipabfigpfdpggebhbginjbolkbh">this link</a>
+Just follow <a target="_blank" href="https://chrome.google.com/webstore/detail/style-me/ihhjaipabfigpfdpggebhbginjbolkbh">this link</a>.
+Once you have installed extension - just reload your pages you want to modify to make app button become activated.